 On occasions, a range of sensitive information may also be collected or held about individuals.
 For example, this may include:

-- health information (which may include information about an individual’s medical history, immunisations, allergies, special needs, disabilities or injuries) – including for zarents/guardians and their child(ren);
+- Health information (which may include information about an individual’s medical history, immunisations, allergies, special needs, disabilities or injuries) – including for parents/guardians and their child(ren);

 Where you provide sensitive information to us, you consent to us using that sensitive information for the purpose for which it was collected.